mirbehroznoor/i3wm-firefox-theme/README.md

 The theme is checked on Ubuntu 20.4 LTS with i3wm

-Thanks to [Firefox i3wm Theme](https://github.com/aadilayub/firefox-i3wm-theme) & [Slick-Fox](https://github.com/Etesam913/slick-fox) for the ideas
+Thanks to [Firefox i3wm Theme](https://github.com/aadilayub/firefox-i3wm-theme) & [Slick-Fox](https://github.com/Etesam913/slick-fox) for the idea

 * `F6` slides down the navigation bar with url selection